 Understanding Man-in-the-Middle (MITM) Attacks

-A Man-in-the-Middle (MITM) attack occurs when an unauthorized third party intercepts and potentially alters communications between two parties without their knowledge.
-These attacks exploit vulnerabilities in network security to eavesdrop, steal sensitive data, or impersonate legitimate users.
-MITM attacks pose a critical threat to both individuals and organizations, often leading to financial loss, data breaches, or unauthorized access to systems.
+A Man-in-the-Middle (MITM) attack is a cyber threat where an attacker secretly intercepts and potentially alters communications between two parties.
+These attacks exploit network vulnerabilities to steal sensitive data, impersonate users, or disrupt operations.
+MITM attacks are a critical risk for individuals, businesses, and governments, often leading to financial loss, data breaches, or unauthorized system access.

 Key Points

-- MITM attacks involve intercepting and manipulating communications.
+- MITM attacks involve intercepting and manipulating communications between two parties.

-- They exploit network vulnerabilities to steal data or impersonate users.
+- Attackers exploit network vulnerabilities to eavesdrop, steal data, or impersonate legitimate users.

-- Both individuals and organizations are at risk.
+- Both individuals and organizations are at risk, with consequences ranging from financial fraud to operational disruption.

-- Prevention strategies include encryption, network monitoring, and user education.
+- Prevention requires encryption, network monitoring, and user education.

 How MITM Attacks Work

-MITM attacks typically follow a two-phase process: interception and decryption.
-Attackers first gain access to a communication channel, then decrypt and manipulate the data for malicious purposes.
+MITM attacks follow a two-phase process: interception and decryption.
+Attackers first infiltrate a communication channel, then decrypt and manipulate the data for malicious purposes.

 Attack Phases